 - 1) Clear corridors while reporting to your community area Resident Care Centre. - 2) Verify announcement to evacuate.
-See IM or Home Area Duty Nurse to confirm. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN/LPN.
-RPN/LPN to stay on assigned Home Area unless they are a float Nurse. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
+Check fire panel for location of fire - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN.
+During business hours, day Staff would take direction from Incident Manager if assistance is required.
+Night staff from each home area would automatically be going to assist evacuating residents from affected fire zone. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
 Ensure ALL rooms (locked and unlocked) are checked and empty.
-When identifying vacant/empty rooms, place magnetic red flap onto door frame to create seal.
-If seal is broken someone may have re-entered room.
-Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list.
-Complete Resident head count on each Home Area - Report any resistive resident or resident needing assistance to your community area RPN/LPN.
-If unable to remove resident from room, DO NOT mark room as vacant and let the IM and or Fire Dept. know immediately. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc. Evacuation Zones are located at the front and back of the building.
+Move residents to a safe zone as directed by the IM.

+- 5) Assist RPN with completing a head count of residents to ensure no residents have been missed; confirm using current resident list.
+Name List Location: Clipboard behind nursing station door - 6) Report any resistive resident or resident needing assistance to your community area RPN.
+If a resident is combative or refuses to leave.
+Close door and leave Remar door tag RED so the fire department knows someone is still in the room - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.